Shingwauk Indian Residential School: Our Forest Children

 A monthly periodical called Our Forest Children, edited by Shingwauk principal Rev. E.F.
 Wilson, was published out a printmaking shop on the site of the Shingwauk Home.
 Students at the Shingwauk Home would have worked at the printmaking shop as part of their manual or industrial school labour.
 Our Forest Children was published in the supposed interest of Indian Education and Civilization.
 Active between 1887 and 1907, the publication was published monthly, claiming sixteen to twenty pages each.
 The paper sold for 10 cents a year and had a self-reported circulation of 2,000 subscribers.

 Boasting themselves as the only illustrated magazine providing detailed information about the Indian tribes of North America, their articles include details of the student's lives in the schools, the missionaries' experiences interacting with the Indians, some details on recruitment practices, as well as the missionary goals and viewpoints.
 Included are tidbits of grammar and vocabulary, and cultural practices from different tribes, provided within each issue.
 Scattered throughout are insights into how certain tribes reacted to their mission, and the opinions some individuals held on Residential schooling, and Christianity.
-All while never losing the intense focus on the Education and Christian Training of young Indians in Boarding Schools and Industrial Homes.
+All while keeping the focus on the Education and Christian Training of young Indians in Boarding Schools and Industrial Homes.